NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 the number of participating nucleons in the projectile.

-The number of nucleons in the projectile participating in an inelastic collision (see Ncoll). <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+The number of nucleons in the projectile participating in an inelastic collision (see Ncoll).
+A negative value means that the information is not available.

 ### function Npart_targ